smithc36-tcd/hpc-group/assignment_two/report.md

 Performance is lost when using critical to protect the code as the code is essentially serialised as threads only access the sum one by one (nonetheless giving a correct result).

-**Try to avoid the use of a critical section.
+**4. Try to avoid the use of a critical section.
 Implement a new version called omp_local_sum.
 Let each thread find the local sum in its own data, then combine their local result to get the final result.
 For instance, we can use temporary arrays indexed by their thread number to hold the values found by each thread, like the code below.**

 * `double local_sum[MAX_THREADS];`